-The advanced features need to be customized separately for each property in which they appear.
-To address this issue, PAPI's alternative custom features are defined outside the rule tree.
-You can reference these common objects from within many different rule trees.
+The advanced features need to be configured separately for each property in which they appear.
+If you’d like to reuse an advanced behavior, Akamai can define a common custom object for you to reference from within many different rule trees.

 {